Nextome/nextome.github.io/docs/The two technologies and the tools/the-two-technologies-and-the-tools.md

 The Nextome Hub is the core of the Nextome system, housing the localization engine, all the necessary information for calculation, and the history of calculated data where required.

 ### The interfaces
-To interface with the Nextome Hub, you can use the Nextome Hub Web and the Venue Configurator.
+To interface with the Nextome Hub, you can use the Nextome Hub Web and the Venue Configurator App.
 These have been developed with a user-friendly interface by the Nextome team.
-Alternatively, you can directly use the API calls that allow integrating all functionalities into other systems.
+Alternatively, you can directly use the Hub API calls that allow integrating all functionalities into other systems.

 #### Nextome Hub web
 <span style="color:#5BC4F0">:material-cellphone-cog: Smartphone Tracking</span>   <span style="color:#7B29EA">:material-tag: Tag Tracking</span>

 The Nextome Hub Web is a web portal that allows:

-- Management of maps and all the resources necessary for the operation of the technologies.
+- Management of maps and all the resources necessary for the operation of the solutions.
 - Monitoring the status of the hardware installed in the environment.
 - Visualization of calculated positions.